LibreSolar/bms-firmware/README.md

 Unfortunately, the green GitHub "Clone or download" button does not include submodules.
 If you cloned the repository already and want to pull the submodules, run `git submodule update --init --recursive`.

-### ARM Mbed OS
+### PlatformIO

 It is suggested to use Visual Studio Code and PlatformIO for firmware development, as it simplifies compiling and uploading the code a lot:

 1. Install Visual Studio Code and [PlatformIO](https://platformio.org/platformio-ide) to build the firmware.

+2. Adjust configuration in `zephyr/prj.conf` if necessary.

-2. Select the correct board in `platformio.ini` by removing the comment before the board name under `[platformio]`
+3. Select the correct board in `platformio.ini` by removing the comment before the board name under `[platformio]` or create a file `custom.ini` with your personal settings.

-3. Connect the board via a programmer.
+4. Connect the board via a programmer.
 See the Libre Solar website for [further project-agnostic instructions](http://libre.solar/docs/flashing).

-4. Press the upload button at the bottom left corner in VS Code.
+5. Press the upload button at the bottom left corner in VS Code.

-### Zephyr RTOS
+### Native Zephyr environment

-The BMS-8S50-IC is currently only supported in Zephyr.
-PlatformIO has built-in support for Zephyr, so you can use it the same way as explained above for Mbed. (see platformio.ini for configured Zephyr environments)

-If you want to use the native Zephyr build environment, you need to call `west` from within the `zephyr` subfolder, where `prj.conf` and `CMakeLists.txt` are located.
+You can also use the Zephyr build system directly for advanced configuration using `menuconfig` or if you need more recently added features.

+The CMake entry point is in the `zephyr` subfolder, so you need to run `west` command in that directory.

+Initial board selection (see `boards subfolder for correct names):

+        west build -b <board-name>

+Flash with specific debug probe (runner), e.g. J-Link:

+        west flash -r jlink

+User configuration using menuconfig:

+        west build -t menuconfig

+Report of used memory (RAM and flash):

+        west build -t rom_report
+        west build -t ram_report

 ## API documentation